nielssp/nielssp.dk/content/pages/things/plet.md

 {
-  modified: '2021-05-15 16:43'
+  tags: ["textstep", "plet", "c", "static-sites"]
 }
 # Plet

-Plet is a static site generator and programming lannguage written in C that I started working on in February 2021.
+Plet is a static site generator and programming language written in C that I started working on in February 2021.
 The template language is based on the template language I designed for [TEXTSTEP](textstep.md).

 [Documentation](https://docs.plet.info)